Course: Gender and Feminism in Asia

 Learning outcomes

-The aim of the seminar is to introduce the basic principles of feminism and help students understand the subtleties of the gender debate and how it is constructed in today's environment.
-The topic of feminism and gender equality issues will be presented with a special emphasis on Asian countries (China, Japan, South Korea) and regions (South Asia, Southeast Asia).
-This course takes a cross-cultural approach to gender issues in order to ensure maximum engagement and the exploration of diverse themes pertaining to gender, rather than exclusively focusing on gender theory.
+In this seminar, students are introduced to the gender and feminism dynamics across Asian regions: East Asia (China, Japan, South Korea), Southeast Asia (Indonesia, Malaysia), and South Asia (Pakistan and India).
+This course takes a cross-cultural approach to gender issues to ensure maximum engagement and the exploration of diverse themes related to gender.
 Another objective is to help students develop critical thinking.
-The course will approach the concept of gender- its meaning, construction, and reproduction in different societies, from various perspectives, such as anthropology, sociology, politology, literature and language theory, and international relations.
+The course will approach the concept of gender - its meaning, construction, and reproduction in different societies and from various perspectives, such as anthropology, sociology, political sciences and literary studies, and international relations.
 Students will be expected to engage on a personal level with the subject matter and share their own gendered experiences in field journals through journal entries from varying genres: fiction, nonfiction, media, and music.

 Prerequisites